JeanMartens/generate-hand-videos-with-beta-VAE/README.md

-# Training and infering of an AutoEncoder for Image Generation
+# Training and testing of a Varitional-AutoEncoder for Image Generation

 With this repository, you can train and generate data (MNIST here) for all kinds of encoder.
 This can also be use to pretrain a model in a Unsupervised learning fashion.
 This is what this can get you: